O'Hare, Chicago: Transportation

 Transportation in the area is centered on access to the airport.
 The O'Hare Transfer station is on the Metra North Central Service.
-The Blue Line run through this area connecting the airport to downtown.
-Accessibility to people not going directly to or coming from the airport is at the Schorsch Forest View neighborhood's Cumberland Avenue station or the nearby Rosemont-River Road station.
+The Blue Line runs through this area connecting the airport to downtown.
+Accessibility to people not going directly to or coming from the airport is served at the Schorsch Forest View neighborhood's Cumberland Avenue station or the nearby Rosemont-River Road station.

 Education

 The O'Hare area is part of City of Chicago School District#299 and City Colleges of Chicago District#508.
 For the residential areas, the zoned K-8 school is Everett McKinley Dirksen School, while William Howard Taft High School serves as the high school.
 The nearest City Colleges campus is Wilbur Wright College in neighboring Dunning.
 The O'Hare neighborhood is also home to a DePaul University satellite campus.

 Politics

 The O'Hare community area is located in two wards: The area north of Lawrence Avenue is in the 41st ward and the area to the south is in the 38th ward.
 They are represented on the Chicago City Council by Anthony Napolitano and Nicholas Sposato respectively.

 In the United States House of Representatives, the O'Hare community area is divided between Illinois's 5th and Illinois's 9th congressional districts, represented by Democrats Mike Quigley and Jan Schakowsky respectively.
 The area is similarly divided in the state legislature.
 It is represented by Democrats Robert Martwick and Laura Murphy in the Illinois Senate and by Democrat Marty Moylan and Republican Bradley Stephens in the Illinois House of Representatives.

 In the 2016 presidential election, the O'Hare area cast 2,300 votes for Hillary Clinton, 1,966 votes Donald Trump, 112 votes for Gary Johnson and 62 votes for Jill Stein.
 In the 2012 presidential election, the O'Hare area cast 2,241 votes for Barack Obama and 1,769 votes for Mitt Romney.